-Aurlandsfjellet National Tourist Route is a 47-kilometre-long stretch of road between Aurlandsvangen by the Aurlandsfjord and Lærdalsøyri by the Sognefjord in the county of Sogn og Fjordane in Fjord Norway.
+Aurlandsfjellet National Tourist Route is a 29-mile-long stretch of road between Aurlandsvangen by the Aurlandsfjord and Lærdal by the Sognefjord in the county of Sogn og Fjordane in Fjord Norway.

-The road between Aurland and Lærdal has its highest point at 1,306 metres above sea level.
+The road between Aurland and Lærdal has its highest point at 4,284 feet above sea level.
 There is snow along the road most of the summer.
 Because of this, the road is also called the "Snow road".

 Travelling from Lærdal, the view that opens up on the descent towards the dramatic fjord landscape in and around Aurland is astounding, with the award-winning Stegastein viewpoint as the pièce de résistance.
-Made of laminated timber and steel, this platform sticking 30 metres out into thin air, 650 metres above the fjord gives the landscape a whole new dimension.
+Made of laminated timber and steel, this platform sticking 98 feet out into thin air, 2,132 feet above the fjord gives the landscape a whole new dimension.

 The old buildings at Lærdalsøyri, the Flåm Railway, the Aurlandsdalen Valley and the Nærøyfjord, which like Geirangerfjord is on UNESCO's World Heritage List, are all attractions in the area that are well worth a visit.
 So is the Norwegian Wild Salmon Centre in Lærdal.